ndf-zz/asfv1/README.md

 EQU does not generate any code in the program, it merely reserves the name for subsequent use.
-The parser evaluates all expressions in-place so a name must be declared before it is used:
+The parser evaluates all expressions in-place so a label must be declared before it is used:

 		or	missing		; error
 	EQU	missing	123		; missing is used before definition

-	parse error: Undefined symbol 'missing' on line ...
+	parse error: Undefined label 'missing' on line ...

-Re-defining an already assigned name is allowed, but will generate a warning message:
+Re-defining an already assigned label is allowed, but will generate a warning message:

 	EQU	POT0	POT1		; point POT0 to POT1

-	warning: Symbol 'POT0' re-defined on line ...
+	warning: Label 'POT0' re-defined on line ...

 ### Memory Allocation